drosenzweig2024/DanielPersonalityQuiz/WrittenResponse.md

 Describes what condition(s) is being tested by each call to the procedure

 Condition(s) tested by the first call:
+I am testing that there are at least 1 result when this is called.

 **TODO: Complete this section**

 Condition(s) tested by the second call:
+I am testing that the scores and results are integers and not null values.

 **TODO: Complete this section**

 ### 3d iii.

-Result of the first call:
+Result of the first call:  An error message is presented that says "Cannot process an empty list"

 **TODO: Complete this section**

-Result of the second call:
+Result of the second call: An error message is presented that says "must be non-null."

 **TODO: Complete this section**